-The initial results from the GM Connect: General Manager Engagement Survey performed by Gallup and TDn2K are in, and they’re clear.
+The initial results from the Restaurant Manager Connect Survey (formerly known as GM Connect) performed by Gallup and TDn2K are in, and they’re clear.

 Employees who are not adequately recognized at work are twice as likely to say they’ll quit in the next year.

 With food service turnover at 150 percent in quick service restaurants, and 103 percent for hourly staff at a full-service brand, we can safely assume that recognition is a key lever for retention.
 Consider how you insert these best practices into your operations.

 Have a plan in place to identify your high potentials at all levels of your organization.
 Once you have your list, you have a decision to make.
 Do you tell the employees they’re high potentials, or do you offer them special tools and resources to help them with their development?
 This is where a heated debate often occurs between HR and operations.
 For what it’s worth, in this era of transparency, I personally think high potentials should be aware that they’ve been selected for certain programs and that we plan on investing a lot into their development.